nrfconnect/sdk-nrfxlib/nrf_modem/doc/modem_trace.rst

 The trace output from the modem can be toggled at runtime using the AT command ``%XMODEMTRACE``, which can also be used to change the trace output level.
 For more information, see the `Modem trace activation %XMODEMTRACE`_ section in the nRF9160 AT Commands Reference Guide or the `same section <nRF91x1 modem trace activation %XMODEMTRACE_>`_ in the nRF91x1 AT Commands Reference Guide, depending on the SiP you are using.

-In the |NCS|, the :ref:`nrf_modem_lib_readme` offers a dedicated function to simplify the task of enabling and disabling the trace output, and setting the trace level.
+In the |NCS|, the :ref:`nrf:nrf_modem_lib_readme` offers a dedicated function to simplify the task of enabling and disabling the trace output, and setting the trace level.

 Fetching modem traces
 *********************